aidenfmunro/HashTable/README.md

 ## Objectives

-The goals of this project are to:
+The objectives of this project are to:

 0. implement a simple Hash Table using cache-friendly doubly linked list for handling collisions.